programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

   str_remove_all(str_c("\\b", my_stopwords, "\\b", collapse = "|"))
 ```

 Using the `stringr` package from the `tidyverse`, and the `stringi` package from `base R`, the following code further cleans the text data.
 This additional pre-processing step filters out numeric digits, punctuation, emojis, links, mentions, and comments with fewer than 10 total words.
-Further to this, the following code removes duplicate comments and places the cleaned data into a column titled ‘uniqueWords’:
+Further to this, the following code removes duplicate comments and places the cleaned data into a column titled **uniqueWords**:

 ```
 all_data$text <- all_data$text %>%